Get your PhD in Social Work

 Can I apply to the PhD program without an MSW?

 Yes, applicants without an MSW can apply to the PhD program.
 However, they must have a master’s degree in another field, and additional coursework may be required to establish foundational knowledge in social work.
 The admissions committee evaluates applications holistically based on academic background, research experience, and alignment with program goals.
-You can review the program’s requirements in the PhD Handbook 2024–2025.
+You can review the program’s requirements in the PhD Handbook.

 What is the difference between the MSW and PhD programs in terms of funding?

-PhD students earning the degree full time are offered funding with their admission decision, and therefore receive priority for graduate assistantships, which include tuition coverage, a stipend, and health insurance.
-MSW students do not have guaranteed funding.
+MSW students do not have usually have funding.
 While there may be limited graduate assistantships or scholarships available for MSW students, the majority of MSW students finance their education through loans.
-Learn more about funding opportunities on the Funding webpage.
+Learn more about funding opportunities on the funding page.

 What is the admissions process for the combined MSW/PhD program?

 Applicants interested in the combined program must apply separately to both the MSW and PhD programs.
 Each program’s admissions committee will independently review the applications.
 Approximately 10% of applicants to the combined MSW/PhD program are admitted.
-Visit the PhD in Social Work webpage for more details.

 How many additional courses or credits are required for the combined MSW/PhD program?